mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 ## Getting good RTT estimates

 Since pacing algorithms generally attempt to spread out packets evenly across an RTT, it is important to have a good RTT estimate.
 Especially in the beginning of a transfer, when sending the initial window, the only RTT estimate available may be from the SYN-SYN/ACK handshake.
 Being based on only one sample, this is a very unreliable estimate, and using it to pace the initial window can cause unnecessary delay.
 This may be the reason why the Linux implementation does not pace the first 10 packets (see {{linux}}).
+As a possible improvement, the initial RTT estimate could also be based on a previous connection (temporal sharing) or on another ongoing connection (ensemble sharing) {{?RFC9040}}.

 # Implementation examples